awmckinley/config/modules/recipe/README.md

-# Recipe Management
+# Recipe Management Tools

-Software to organize recipes, track ingredients, and plan meals.
+Software for organizing, storing, and managing cooking recipes and meal planning.